flywire/lo-p/docs/17-Slide_Deck_Manipulation.md

 When PointsBuilder reads this text, it generates three slides, and saves them to "points.odp" which is shown in Figure 1.

-!!! note "Topics"
-    Deck Building;
-Master Pages; Adding a
-Slide to  a Deck;
-Rearranging a Deck;
-Appending Two Decks;
-Exporting a Slide as an
-Image; Extracting the
-Text from a Deck
-Example folders: "Draw
-Tests" and "Utils"